omares/set-me-up/README.md

 #### [terminal](.dotfiles/tag-smu/modules/terminal)

 Configures zsh as your default shell with sane zsh options and provides you with a list of useful plugins managed via [zplugin](https://github.com/zdharma/zplugin).

-For flexibility and speed reasons set-me-up does not rely on any of the popular frameworks but utilitizes a few plugins from these.
+For flexibility and speed reasons set-me-up does not rely on any of the popular frameworks but picks a few plugins from these.
+To keep the console snappy all plugins are [loaded asynchronously](https://github.com/zdharma/zplugin#turbo-mode-zsh--53).

+Some of the plugins are:

+* zsh-autosuggestions
+* zsh-completions
+* zsh-you-should-use
+* fast-syntax-highlighting
+* fasd
+* fzf
+* ... and more.
+Take a look at the [zplugin file](.dotfiles/tag-smu/zsh/zplugin.zsh) for a full overview.

 The terminal module does not come with any theme or fancy prompt.
 A separate theming module is planned to satisfy this.